 What is Galileo HAS?

-The Galileo High Accuracy Service (HAS) will provide free of charge high accuracy Precise Point Positioning (PPP) corrections through the Galileo signal (E6-B) and by terrestrial means (Internet).
-Galileo HAS will offer real-time improved user positioning performances with accuracy less than two decimetres (in nominal conditions and based on a user PPP processing algorithm).
+The Galileo High Accuracy Service (HAS) provides free of charge high accuracy Precise Point Positioning (PPP) corrections through the Galileo signal (E6-B) and by terrestrial means (Internet) since 24/01/2023.
+Galileo HAS offers real-time improved user positioning performances down to a decimeter level (in nominal conditions and based on a user PPP processing algorithm).

 The main characteristics of the Galileo HAS are:

-- HAS corrections: high accuracy corrections are composed by orbits, clocks, code and phase biases per each satellite.
+- HAS corrections: high accuracy corrections are composed by orbits, clocks, and signal biases per each satellite.
 The HAS full service will include atmospheric corrections too.

-- Accessible: high accuracy corrections will be accessible through two dissemination channels: E6-B Signal in Space (SiS) and a terrestrial link, which provides an alternate source to the SiS through the Internet.
+- Accessible: high accuracy corrections are accessible through two dissemination channels: E6-B Signal in Space (SiS) and a terrestrial link, which provides an alternate source to the SiS through the Internet.

-- Multi-constellation and multi-frequency: high accuracy corrections are computed for Galileo E1/E5a/E5b/E6; E5 AltBOC and GPS L1/L5; L2C.
+- Multi-constellation and multi-frequency: high accuracy corrections are computed for Galileo E1/E5a/E5b/E6; E5 AltBOC and GPS L1; and L2C.

 - Open format: high accuracy corrections follow a similar format to Compact-State Space Representation (CSSR).

 Additional details about service description, potential target markets, technical details and evolution of the HAS services can be found in Galileo High Accuracy Service Info Note and all the HAS Service Documentation available in the GSC website.